 The exhibition revisits and expands two displays from the

-The Explorers, Part One, is the result of a journey made by two artists and curator Iwona Blazwick through the
+The Explorers.
+Part One is a result of a journey made by two artists and curator Iwona Blazwick through the

-The thrumming rhythms of Stravinsky’s 1913 revolutionary ballet and orchestral work, The Rite of Spring, introduces visitors to a display of paintings, prints and photographs that plot a bucolic journey through nature as still life, wilderness or sensory arcadia.
-Lynette Yiadom-Boakye reaches across the century to bring together paintings by artists such as Aristarkh Lentulov (Bathers, 1910), Enrico David (Rite of Spring, 2012) and Gary Hume (Garden Painting, #2, 1996) to show the human figure as part of the natural environment and as a metaphor for primal energy and sexual desire.
-While Andy Warhol’s ‘cow’ wallpaper (1966) shows how nature has become industrialised, Nikolay Bakharev’s sequence of bathers photographed on Russian beaches (Novokuznetsk, various from the series Relationship, 1980-1995) show nature as a worker’s paradise.
-Human nature is the subject of James Richards’ immersive audio environment (To Replace a Minute’s Silence with a Minute’s Applause, 2015) emanating from a single canvas — Francis Bacon’s 1953 work Study for a Portrait.
+The thrumming rhythms of Stravinsky’s 1913 revolutionary ballet and orchestral work The Rite of Spring introduces visitors to a display of paintings, prints and photographs that plot a bucolic journey through nature as still life, wilderness or sensory arcadia.
+Lynette Yiadom-Boakye reaches across the century to bring together paintings by artists such as Aristarkh Lentulov (Bathers, 1910), Enrico David (Rite of Spring, 2012) and Gary Hume (Garden Painting #2, 1996) to show the human figure as part of the natural environment and a metaphor for primal energy and sexual desire.
+While Andy Warhol’s Cow (1966) shows how nature has become industrialised, Nikolay Bakharev’s sequence of bathers photographed on Russian beaches (Novokuznetsk, from the Relationship series, 1980-1995) show nature as a worker’s paradise.
+Human nature is the subject of James Richards’ immersive audio environment To Replace a Minute’s Silence with a Minute’s Applause (2015) emanating from a single canvas — Francis Bacon’s Study for a Portrait (1953).

 A middle-aged man is seated in what could be a throne or an executioner’s chair.
 Richard’s symphonic work translates paint into sound, evoking its material and philosophical poetry.
-In attendance is a chorus of single figures: from Pierre-August Renoir’s sensuous reclining nude (Femme nue couchée, Gabrielle, 1903) to Alberto Giacometti’s male figure looming through a grey void (Figure grise (Téte en gris), 1957); or Chaim Soutine’s stylish woman exiled in Paris (Le femme au grand chapeau, 1919), to Cindy Sherman’s modern girl at large in Manhattan (Untitled (#58), 1980).
+In attendance is a chorus of single figures: from Pierre-August Renoir’s sensuous reclining nude Femme Nue Couchée, Gabrielle (1903) to Alberto Giacometti’s Figure Grise (Téte en Gris) (1957) — a male figure looming through a grey void; from Chaim Soutine’s stylish woman exiled in Paris Le Femme au Grand Chapeau (1919) to Cindy Sherman’s modern girl at large in Manhattan Untitled (#58) (1980).